 But the NPCs were not supported by IE7?

 It 'now time - for Web developers - to take drastic measures against the dogged craze of the incompatibility between browsers.
 We propose, therefore, a sympathetic boycott of Microsoft Internet Explorer 7 that, after years of development, blogs, white papers and referendum, continues to show obvious symptoms of chronic incompatibility.
 Sorry ultimately constantly criticizing the work of the "colleagues" in Redmond, but the defects found in the latest release of Explorer are so macroscopic that can not be perceived as mere oversights.

 The most worrying thing is the presence of blatant bugs already present in version 6 of IE!
-You can not, therefore, accept such behavior from anyone who owns an unchallenged monopoly of the most popular Internet browsing software.
+You can not, therefore, accept such behavior from those who have a monopoly of the undisputed most popular Internet browsing software.
 Unfortunately, in fact, Internet Explorer 6 is still the most used browser, FireFox although in recent years has run proudly on his way to an all-deserved success.

 Browser all the same?

 There are claims that a perfect cross-browser compatibility will never be reached.
 In fact what is the real difference between Internet Explorer and FireFox?
 To date, the functions of feed, zoom, tabs, etc ... are present on almost all browsers on the market, from Safari to Opera.
 So which to choose?
 Maybe you do not have to choose!
 It 'just that what is missing.
 Today, however, we are all forced to choose, either as a Web Developer that as the end-user.
 The experience, in fact, teaches us that the site is navigable with Safari, but that other is working only with FireFox.
 In practice, on your machine, you should have at least three quarters browser to be sure to browse the Internet with ease nell'immmensità!

 And the best part is that it is already so!